liampgrichardson/Cryptocurrency_Trading_Bot/readme.md

 sparsely distributed buy and sell indicators in certain months shown in the backtrader plot.
 For example in april only 91 orders were executed whereas in june 193 orders were executed.
 Reasons for this inconsistency include changes in volatility of BTC price, accuracy of the RNN, miscalculations of the buy or sell quantities.

+Applying additional technical indicators, such as the relative strength, may also improve performance.

 <br/>